jhsware/create-inferno-app-experimental/docusaurus/docs/deployment.md

 /*  /index.html  200
 ```

-When you build the project, Create React App will place the `public` folder contents into the build output.
+When you build the project, Create Inferno App will place the `public` folder contents into the build output.

 ## [Vercel](https://vercel.com)

 [Vercel](https://vercel.com/home) is a cloud platform that enables developers to host Jamstack websites and web services that deploy instantly, scale automatically, and requires no supervision, all with zero configuration.
 They provide a global edge network, SSL encryption, asset compression, cache invalidation, and more.

-### Step 1: Deploying your React project to Vercel
+### Step 1: Deploying your Inferno project to Vercel

-To deploy your React project with a [Vercel for Git Integration](https://vercel.com/docs/git-integrations), make sure it has been pushed to a Git repository.
+To deploy your Inferno project with a [Vercel for Git Integration](https://vercel.com/docs/git-integrations), make sure it has been pushed to a Git repository.

 Import the project into Vercel using the [Import Flow](https://vercel.com/import/git).
 During the import, you will find all relevant [options](https://vercel.com/docs/build-step#build-&-development-settings) preconfigured for you with the ability to change as needed.

 After your project has been imported, all subsequent pushes to branches will generate [Preview Deployments](https://vercel.com/docs/platform/deployments#preview), and all changes made to the [Production Branch](https://vercel.com/docs/git-integrations#production-branch) (commonly "master" or "main") will result in a [Production Deployment](https://vercel.com/docs/platform/deployments#production).

-Once deployed, you will get a URL to see your app live, such as the following: https://create-react-app-example.vercel.app/.
+Once deployed, you will get a URL to see your app live, such as the following: https://create-inferno-app-example.vercel.app/.

 ### Step 2 (optional): Using a Custom Domain